A delicious potato and bacon frittata, with added cheese. It’s hearty enough for dinner, but also perfect for a late weekend breakfast.

-As I write this today, there are snow flakes falling from the sky.
-What is with that?!
-I’m not ready to be done with Fall yet.
-On the upside though, I guess, it’s hearty skillet breakfast season.
-This colourful Frittata is loaded with so many flavourful ingredients, it makes it perfect for not only breakfast or brunch, but for a hearty dinner, as well.
+This colourful potato and bacon frittata is loaded with so many flavourful ingredients, it makes it perfect for not only breakfast or brunch, but for a hearty dinner, as well.

 - Salt and freshly ground black pepper

-- 1 1/2 – 2 cups potatoes, peeled (or not) and cut into 1/2-inch pieces (enough to evenly cover the bottom of the pan)
+- 1 1/2 cups potatoes, peeled and cut into 1/2-inch pieces (enough to evenly cover the bottom of the pan)

 - 1 small onion, diced

-- 1/4 – 1/3 cup chopped roasted peppers, diced (jarred or see instructions below)
+- 1/4 cup roasted red pepper, diced (jarred or see instructions below)

 - In an 8 or 10 inch cast iron skillet over medium heat, cook diced bacon until browned and almost to crispy.
 Add onions and continue cooking, stirring, until bacon is cooked and onions are softened.
 Remove to a paper towel to drain and set aside.